oenvoyage/brender/README.md

 * web interface (in progress)
 * documentation (in progress)

-More informations on online shared development docs.
+More informations on online shared development documents.